7-Day Archaeological Excursion

 Discover the Hidden Treasures of Central Mexico

 If you have a keen and sincere interest in the pre-Columbian history of Mexico and the ancient cultures of Mesoamerica like the Olmec, Teotihuacán, Toltec, Aztec and Maya then you’re in luck.
-Anthropologist and teacher Albert Coffee offers a tour of central Mexico’s ancient sacred sites imparting knowledge based on years of archaeological survey and research in the lands of Mexico that make up what is known today as Mesoamerica.
+Archaeologist and teacher Albert Coffee offers a tour of central Mexico’s ancient sacred sites imparting knowledge based on years of archaeological survey and research in the lands of Mexico that make up what is known today as Mesoamerica.

 This fascinating immersion into the cultural traits and remains of the civilizations and peoples who once occupied the archaeological ruins of this country could not be better taught than at the actual places where this rich history has been left to the earth and humanity.
 These places include the great pyramid of Cholula and the ruins of Cacaxtla and Xochitécatl in the Puebla valley under the gaze of the volcanoes Popocatépetl and Iztaccíhuatl; and magical Tepoztlán, Morelos, the mythical birthplace of the god Quetzalcóatl or ‘feathered serpent’ near the ruins of the Aztec temple Tepozteco and the Maya-dominated hilltop city of Xochicalco.
 With visits to the museum in Cortez’s palace in Cuernavaca, to Teotihuacán, and to the Museum of Anthropology in Mexico City you will become well acquainted with the origins, complexities and fates of the ancient native cultures of Mexico.

 Guided tours of the sites and museums included in the trip make up only part of the overall experience while you stay in charming boutique hotels, and enjoy some of the finest spa/retreats that Mexico has to offer in some of the most sacred and magical places in the country.
-This trip combines the relaxation of top quality accommodation and optional spa treatment with an in-depth course in Mesoamerican archaeology and cultural history, led by an anthropologist gifted in bringing to life the ruins of these incredible, ancient cities for those who accompany him.
+This trip combines the relaxation of top quality accommodation and optional spa treatment with an in-depth course in Mesoamerican archaeology and cultural history, led by an archaeologist gifted in bringing to life the ruins of these incredible, ancient cities for those who accompany him.

 The tour is limited to 5 people to offer a more intimate, focused yet relaxing experience.